Cluster of Excellence Frankfurt Macromolecular Complexes

 The Cluster of Excellence Frankfurt "Macromolecular Complexes" (CEF) was established in 2006 by Goethe University Frankfurt together with the Max Planck Institute of Biophysics and the Max Planck Institute for Brain Research in the context of the German Universities Excellence Initiative.
-Funding by the Deutsche Forschungsgemeinschaft (DFG) endet in October 2019.
+Funding by the Deutsche Forschungsgemeinschaft (DFG) ended in October 2019.
 CEF grew out of the long-standing collaborative research on membrane proteins and RNA molecules and strengthened research efforts in these fields by recruiting further scientists to Frankfurt/Main.
 CEF brought together the research activities of up to 45 research groups, the majority of which were based on Riedberg Campus in Frankfurt/Main.
 CEF founded the Buchmann Institute for Molecular Life Sciences (BMLS).

 Aims

 CEF scientists set out to investigate the structure and function of large macromolecular complexes, in particular membrane proteins and their assemblies, complexes involved in signal transduction and quality control, and RNA-protein complexes.

 Research

 Important structures of macromolecular complexes were determined in CEF.
 Examples for important membrane complexes include the atomic structures of complex I and the ATP synthase of the mitochondrial respiratory chain and of the transporter associated with antigen processing (TAP).
 Research on RNA structure and function led to the definition of regulatory principles of temperature sensing riboswitches, the structure-function relationship of RNA polymerase I, the functions of microRNAs and the mechanisms of rRNA maturation and downstream processes during ribosome biogenesis and recycling.
 For instance, CEF scientists identified the receptors of ubiquitin chains on the proteasome, deciphered the role of linear ubiquitin chains and described macromolecules regulating mitophagy, xenophagy and ER-phagy.
 They delineated the role of sumoylation in ribosome quality control and characterized the process of genetic quality control in oocytes.

 The efforts in these three research areas were accompanied by approaches to design or reprogram macromolecular complexes and new methods developed to expand the already strong expertise.
 CEF scientists established and advanced the principles of optogenetics as well as biochemical methods for light regulation.
 They also developed biophysical techniques for the structural and functional characterization of macromolecules.
 Example include light-switchable molecules designed for in-cell applications and time-resolved techniques to study RNA folding.
 Light sheet fluorescence microscopy for the observation of development and LILBID mass spectrometry for the analysis of membrane complexes was improved.
 PELDOR-EPR was developed to a resolution that allows in-cell measurements.

 The Cluster promoted scientific exchange through a range of programmes as well as through workshops, international conferences and lecture series.

 Optogenetics and light sheet fluorescence microscopy were selected as the "Method of the Year" across all fields of science and engineering by the interdisciplinary research journal Nature Methods in 2010 and 2014, respectively.

 The five research areas of CEF included: (A) Structure, mechanisms and dynamics of complexes in the membrane, (B) Composition and dynamics of macromolecular complexes in quality control and signalling, (C) Dynamics of ribonucleic acid-protein-complexes, (D) Design of macromolecular complexes, and (E) Methods for studying macromolecular complexes.